 electrical energy: Energy produced through the movement of electrons (voltage X current).

 insulator: An object that inhibits the transfer of electrons.

 resistance: Objects or substances that prevent the passage of a steady electric current.

-voltage: Amount of energy produced.
+voltage: The amount of energy produced.

 How does a potato battery work?
 The copper (Cu) atoms attract electrons more than the zinc (Zn) atoms.
 If you place a strip of copper and a strip of zinc in contact with each other, many electrons pass from the zinc to the copper.
 As they concentrate on the copper, the electrons repel each other.
 When the force of repulsion between electrons and the force of attraction of electrons to the copper become equalized, the flow of electrons stops.
 Unfortunately it is not possible to take advantage of this behavior to produce electricity because the flow of charges stops almost immediately.
 On the other hand, if you bathe the two strips in a conductive solution, and connect them externally with a wire, the reactions between the electrodes and the solution continually furnish the circuit with charges.
 In this way, the process that produces the electrical energy continues and becomes useful.